 Offer one familiar, liked item, but change up the rest of the breakfast foods.

-If your child shies away from new or unfamiliar foods, this approach will expose him to new foods without pressuring him to eat them.
+If your child shies away from new or unfamiliar foods, this kid-friendly breakfast will expose him to new foods without pressuring him to eat them.

 How do you handle breakfast on busy mornings?